mendersoftware/mender-artifact/Documentation/artifact-format-v3.md

 Each file in the `data` folder should be a file of the format `xxxx.tar[.gz|.xz|.zst]`, where `xxxx` are four digits corresponding to each entry in the `payloads` list in `header-info`, in order.
+Currently `0000.tar[.gz|.xz|.zst]` is supported exclusively.
-If any file appears in the data directory that doesn't have a corresponding header number (e.g. "0000"), or if any file inside the archive appears that isn't listed in any of the manifest files, an error should be produced and the update should fail.
+If any file appears in the data directory that doesn't have a corresponding header number (i.e. "0000"), or if any file inside the archive appears that isn't listed in any of the manifest files, an error should be produced and the update should fail.

 Ordering